gyrdym/ml_linalg/README.md

 ### Matrices

 Also, a class for matrix is available.
-It is based on Float32x4 and Float32Vector types.
+It is based on Float32x4 and Float32Vector types. `Matrix` is immutable as well as `Vector`.

 #### Matrix operations examples